Without hazards golf would be but a dull sport, with the life and soul gone out of it. –Robert Hunter

 The spirit of golf is to dare a hazard, and by negotiating it reap a reward, while he who fears or declines the issue of the carry, has a longer or harder shot for his second; yet the player who avoids the unwise effort gains advantage over one who tries for more than in him lies, or fails under the test. –George Thomas

 The best hazards serve a specific purpose.
-They can enhance strategy, add a layer of deception, or provide thrills—or do all three at once.
+They can enhance strategy, add a layer of deception, or provide excitement—or do all three at once.

 Strategy: Riviera Country Club, 7th hole

 George Thomas and Billy Bell’s Riviera is one of the best-bunkered courses in the world.
-On the relatively under-appreciated 7th hole, a magnificent fairway bunker puts long hitters in a pickle.
+On the under-appreciated 7th hole, a magnificent fairway bunker puts long hitters in a pickle.
 Off the tee, they have to decide how aggressively they want to play.
-(Meanwhile, the bunker leaves less powerful players relatively unobstructed; they can just take a cautious path around it.)
+The father they hit their tee shot, the narrower the landing zone becomes.
+Meanwhile, less powerful players can simply take the cautious path (option A below).

 The different options off the tee on the 7th hole at Riviera (Google Earth)